gsm1011/hadoop.admin/manuscript/chapter3.md

 selecting the mirror, follow the link to select the HBase version, we suggest the stable version, for example, follow the link
 <http://mirror.quintex.com/apache/hbase/stable/> and can see the
-downloadable files as shown in Figure [fig:hbase.download].
+downloadable files as shown in following [figure](#fig:hbase.download).

+{id="fig:hbase.download"}
 ![Download a stable HBase release from a mirror site](images/5163os_03_08.png)

-Click the file link hbase-0.94.5.tar.gz to download the file to the administrator machine.
+Click the file link `hbase-0.94.5.tar.gz` to download the file to the administrator machine.
 Then, copy the file to the FTP repository with
 command: